Christopher Slatore, MD

 Cross-Appointed Research Faculty

-As the recipient of a VA HSR&D Career Development Award, he is currently investigating the influence of patient-clinician communication on patient-centered outcomes for those undergoing the lung cancer evaluation process.
-He is also the principal investigator for a research study to evaluate lung cancer outcomes for patients with comorbid mental illness.
+As the recipient of a VA HSR&D Career Development Award, he investigated the influence of patient-clinician communication on patient-centered outcomes for those undergoing the lung cancer evaluation process.
+He is also the principal investigator for an American Cancer Society funded research study to evaluate patient-centered outcomes for individuals offered lung cancer screening.
 He was recently awarded a grant from the Radiation Oncology Institute to evaluate patient-centered outcomes and communication processes among patients with early stage lung cancer who are considering curative radiation or surgical therapies.
 Through the application of comparative research methodologies, Dr. Slatore’s goal is to improve healthcare quality for people with tobacco-related lung diseases.